systemd/systemd/docs/USER_RECORD.md

 `shrink-and-grown` the home area is also shrunk to the minimal size possible (as dictated by used disk space and file system constraints) on logout.

+`rebalanceWeight` → An unsigned integer, `null` or a boolean.
+Configures the free disk space rebalancing weight for the home area.
+The integer must be in the range 1…10000 to configure an explicit weight.
+If unset, or set to `null` or `true` the default weight of 100 is implied.
+If set to 0 or `false` rebalancing is turned off for this home area.

 `service` → A string declaring the service that defines or manages this user record.
 It is recommended to use reverse domain name notation for this.
 For example, if `systemd-homed` manages a user a string of `io.systemd.Home` is